canonical/sphinx-docs-starter-pack/docs/how-to/customise-pdf.rst

    ]

 * ``startdocname``: The root document for the PDF (without the .rst extension).
 * ``targetname``: The filename for the generated LaTeX source file.
 The PDF file name is derived from this filename with the ``.pdf`` extension.
-White spaces are not allowed.
+Blank space characters are not allowed.
 * ``title``: The title for the PDF document on the cover page.
 * ``author``: The author(s) of the document.
 Use ``\\and`` to separate multiple authors.
 * ``theme``: Either ``manual`` or ``howto``.